dat550-2021/course-info/Readme.md

    where `username` is your GitHub username.

    Note that to register with the bot, you must previously have registered with Autograder.
    Hence, please make sure that you have joined the [`dat550-2021`](https://github.com/dat550-2021) GitHub organization and registered with Autograder first.
+Make sure you have accepted all the Github invitations before registering in Discord.

    If you need help with registering on the server, send a message in `#new-users`.